Happy fall everyone! Today, we have the Atkin Shakes review.

-Atkins Shakes are a part of a product line that also includes frozen meals, protein bars, and even snacks and treats, all within the low carb space and provide easy entry for those looking to be healthier quickly, and on a budget.
+Atkins Shakes are a part of a product line that also includes frozen meals, protein bars, and even snacks and treats, all within the low-carb space and provide an easy entry for those looking to be healthier quickly, and on a budget.

 Our focus in this review will be Atkins Shakes & Atkins Meal Bars.
-Atkins Shakes come packed with 15g of protein, 7g of carbs and 5g of fiber, which equates to 2g of net carbs.
+Atkins Shakes comes packed with 15g of protein, 7g of carbs, and 5g of fiber, which equates to 2g of net carbs.
 Also present are 20 vitamins and minerals, ranging from 2% to 60%, all at 325ml per serving.

 So are Atkins Shakes any good?
 Will the Meal Bars hit the spot?
 Let’s find out!
 Let’s go!

 Spoilers: Atkins products are bang average at best, and mostly pretty unhealthy.
 Personally, I would stay away from them.
 If you are looking for a keto product, I would suggest to check out our best keto shakes (picked after testing over 50 products).

 At a Glance

 Flavours: Creamy Vanilla, Milk Chocolate Delight, Dark Chocolate Royale, Chocolate Banana, Strawberry, Creamy Caramel